How Many Miles is a 20-Minute Drive? Decoding Distance and Time on the Road

 1. The Basic Formula (Distance = Speed x Time):

-This is the fundamental equation for calculating distance.
-However, accurately applying it requires a realistic average speed for your specific circumstances.
+We're talking about the fundamental equation for calculating distance.
+On the flip side, accurately applying it requires a realistic average speed for your specific circumstances.

 2. Using Mapping Applications: